bootdotdev/blog/content/golang/wrapping-errors-in-go-how-to-handle-nested-errors.md

 ## Should I always wrap errors?

-Like all rules-of-thumb, there are exceptions.
+Like all rules of thumb, there are exceptions.

 For example, if I'm writing a package that exposes the function `getNumberFromStdIn()` then my users (programmers using my package) don't need to know that `atoi()` failed, they just need to know that `getNumberFromStdIn()` failed.
 I probably don't want to be exposing too much internal logic to my API users.
-In fact, I can probably ignore the underlying error and create my own message from scratch that's more helpful to the end-user.
+I can probably ignore the underlying error and create my own message from scratch that's more helpful to the end user.

 If it is glaringly obvious where an error comes from, there is also less reason to wrap it.
 Wrapping an error, in theory, should never hurt, but it *can* be unnecessarily verbose and a lot of extra work.
 As always, look at everything on a case-by-case basis.